rdw100/AngularJs/README.md

 - n is the term in number of months
 - PMT is the monthly payment
-- i is the monthly interest rate as a decimal (interest rate per year divided by 100 divided by 12
+- i is the monthly interest rate (interest rate divided by 100 divided by 12)
 - PV is the mortgage amount (present value)

-This can answer what your monthly mortgage payments on your home based on term of your mortgage, interest rate, and mortgage loan amount.
+This can answer what your monthly mortgage payments would be based on term, interest rate, and loan.

 ---